MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 There are two sides to Marketing: growing relationships and deepening relationships.

 Build brand.

-Strategy: Know your customer
-Personalize with intelligence
-Engage across the entire customer journey
-Improve customer experience
-grown and deepen relationships

 Increase efficiency: develop top down framework for customer engagment.